 - Come along to an open day, talk to our current students and staff, and get all your questions answered.

 What facilities can I use?

-We’re one of the very few UK universities to have an FNPT II Flight Simulator.
-As a student pilot you’ll have exclusive access and will be able to gain vital experience, without leaving the ground.
+We’ve invested in a range of state-of-the-art facilities across our campuses to support your learning.
+We’re one of the very few UK universities to have an FNPT II Flight Simulator and as a student pilot you’ll have exclusive access and will be able to gain vital experience, without leaving the ground.

 Alongside this, our other specialised simulation facilities allow you to experience real-life airport scenarios, developing your abilities in airfield planning and operations, and crisis and emergency management.

 On top of services that BNU provides, we are also members of or partner with a range of external organisations to bolster your industry knowledge: